 SNPE Short Volume

-Xtrackers S&P 500 Scored & Screened ETF (SNPE) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $2.37B, listed on AMEX, carrying a beta of 0.99 to the broader market.
-Xtrackers S&P 500 Scored & Screened ETF (the “Fund”), seeks investment results that correspond generally to the performance, before fees and expenses, of the S&P 500 Scored & Screened Index (the “Underlying Index”). public since 2019-06-26.
+Xtrackers S&P 500 Scored & Screened ETF (SNPE) operates in the Financial Services sector, specifically the Asset Management - Global industry, with a market capitalization near $2.75B, listed on AMEX, carrying a beta of 0.99 to the broader market.
+The Xtrackers S&P 500 Scored & Screened ETF is designed to closely match the investment performance of the S&P 500 Scored & Screened Index. public since 2019-06-26.

 Short volume measures the number of shares sold short on a given day as reported by FINRA.
 Tracking short volume relative to total volume helps identify unusual bearish sentiment or short-squeeze potential.